thetardigrades/SolanaGameServer/API.md

 * Announcements (via temporary memos to transaction history)
 * Marketplace (via Serum)

+Note: I think the least-complex starting path for significant storage would be transient memos stored on arweave via transaction history.
+These can't be used in-contract, but could be read-in by the client for storing historical information within a game.
+Contract APIs:
+* Configure Game rules
+* Execute game-step
+* Configure player stats
+*

 Database-like APIs? (via SQLite3 or query engine over data?) https://stackoverflow.com/questions/2011724/whats-the-best-database-for-embedded